acelerationist/BCH-Africa-StartUP-Competition/README.md

 10. Fliers

 <b>Skills Required</b>
-1. Social media ninja – we’ll have to create BCH Africa StartUP Initiative Facebook page, Twitter handle and YouTube channel with regular updates.
+1. Social media ninja – we’ll have to create BCH Africa StartUP Competition Facebook page, Twitter handle and YouTube channel with regular updates.
 2. Social entrepreneurship specialist - it'll be great if this position can be filled by BCH community volunteers.
 Alternatively, we can source one locally on pro bono basis.
-3. Web/App developers – the project <b>might</b> a web or mobile app developer to develop an web/mobile app to track funding, startup progress and realistic repayment plan.
+3. Web/App developers – the project <b>MIGHT</b> need a web or mobile app developer to develop an web/mobile app to track funding, startup progress and realistic repayment plan.

 <b>Connections</b>